 High Chemical Content

-Chemicals in the water, such as chlorine and fluoride, can cause yellowing leaves and brown leaf tips.
+Chemicals in the water, such as chlorine and fluoride, can cause yellowing leaves and brown leaf tips on peace lilies.

 If you use tap water, let it sit at room temperature for 24 hours before use.
 This gives chlorine a chance to off-gas.
 It does nothing to rid the water of fluoride.